Ceriops tagal: Description

 Ceriops tagal is a medium-sized tree growing to a height of 25 m with a trunk diameter of up to 45 cm.
 The growth habit is columnar or multi-stemmed and the tree develops large buttress roots.
 The radiating anchor roots are sometimes exposed and may loop up in places.
-The bark is silvery-grey to orangeish-brown, smooth with occasional pustular lenticels.
+The bark is silvery-grey to orangish-brown, smooth with occasional pustular lenticels.
 The leaves are in opposite pairs, glossy yellowish-green above, obovate with entire margins, up to 6 cm long and 3 cm wide.
 The flowers are borne singly in the leaf axils; each has a long stalk and a short calyx tube, and parts in fives or sixes.
-The paired stamens are enclosed in the petals which open explosively when disturbed.
+The paired stamens are enclosed in the petals, which open explosively when disturbed.
 The ovoid fruits are up to 3 cm long suspended from the shrunken calyx tube.
 Brown at first, they change colour as they mature and the hypocotyl emerges.
 The hypocotyl is long and slender, growing to about 35 cm long, and is ribbed, a characteristic that distinguishes this mangrove from the smooth-fruited yellow mangrove (Ceriops australis).